UoM-ResPlat-DevOps/SpartanRegEx/Resources/perl.md

 The "/i"  modifier makes the test case-insensitive appended after closing a match operator.

-After a successful match, Perl provides the variables $1 , $2 , $3 , etc., which hold the text matched by their respective ( ) parenthesized subexpr essions in the regex.
+After a successful match, Perl provides the variables $1 , $2 , $3 , etc., which hold the text matched by their respective ( ) parenthesized subexpressions in the regex.
 Sub-expressions can be nested.

 The non-capturing parentheses "(?: )" will group without capturing.
 For example '(?:ab)+' will repeat the match "ab" without creating any separate sub-expressions.

-Review the code tempconv.pl for an example of the above.
+Review the code in names.pl and tempconv.pl for an example of the above.

 Repetition
 ==========